umeshramya/multilingual-number-to-words/README.md

 # multilingual-number-to-words

 Converts to number in to words. one can get words written in any language. users can add there own language if not included This module is written in typescript

 ## Contributors
 -Dr Umesh R Bilagi <umeshbilagi@gmail.com>

 ## How to use
-use this command to include node module
+use this command to include as  node module
 ### npm i multilingual-number-to-words

+or from git hib down load files
+-index.ts or index.js
+-language.ts or .js
+-bundle.js (created using browserify)

+index file conatains the code and language file conatins JSON of languages

+for frontend web application we recomend browserify
+### Handling decimal values
+Decimal values are returned for example 120.65 as one hundred twenty and sixty five by defualt. (this is set as defualt becuase most print to words are for financial trasactions)

+To make decimal value to be returned as one hundred twenty point six and five. call function your-var.get_string_in_millions_and_billions(90909234567,56753,false);

+to make currency prefix at begining and end call function your-var.get_string_in_millions_and_billions(90909234567,56753,false,true);

+#### decimal value trucated to two degits

+### Note maximium number for crore and lakh conversion is 999999998
+### Note maximium number for million and billion conversion is 999999999999998
 ---
 #### @Below the code for using in Javascript file